Skip to main content

 How do I know if my financial advisor is a fiduciary?

 Ask them directly and get it in writing.
 Check if they're a Registered Investment Advisor (RIA) with the SEC or state regulators.
 CFP professionals must act as fiduciaries when providing financial advice.
-Broker-dealers at wirehouses are generally NOT fiduciaries.
+Broker-dealers at wirehouses are generally not fiduciaries.

 What's the difference between fiduciary and suitability standards?